Roshendz/audio_transcriber/README.md

 - **New in version 1.3.0**: Dark mode support with QDarkStyle.
 - **New in version 1.4.0**: Volume control dialog.
 Users can now adjust the playback volume and mute/unmute the audio within the app.
 - **New in version 1.4.0**: Search bar for transcribed text.
 Users can now quickly find and highlight specific keywords or phrases in the transcribed text.
+- **New in version 1.5.0**: Customized the transcription formatting for improved readability.
+- **New in version 1.5.0**: Added a new feature to transcribe audio from selected MP4 files.

 ## How to Use